darkyp/EM520A/README.md

 ---

+## ToDo
+1. Investigate in more detail the `0x33` frame format and readings - how they correlate to measured temperatures;
+2. A difficult one - use only the RS communication to program the EEPROM - i.e. how to instruct the MCU to perform EEPROM writes.
+A helpful hand from the initial manufacturer might be needed.

+---

 ## Credits
 * **Hardware Reverse Engineering & Diagnostics:** Ivo Andonov
 * **Analysis & Report Compilation:** Developed in collaboration with Gemini, an AI collaborator by Google.